Additional Classes

 Intraterm

 Intraterm is a week-long program led by faculty and staff during which all 9th-12th grade students choose a course of study designed to enrich the traditional curriculum and the student’s intellectual curiosity.
-Course titles from previous years include: California College Road Trip; Avalanche Level One Course; Costa Rica Spanish Language Immersion; Water, Wilderness and Conservation; Psychology and Film; Marine Science in Baja Mexico.
+Course titles from previous years include: The Ethical Dilemmas of a Resource Rich State, the study of Texas; Wolves in Yellowstone; Avalanche Level One Course Certification; Costa Rica Spanish Language Immersion; Water, Wilderness and Conservation; Psychology and Film; Marine Science in Baja Mexico.

 All seniors will participate in a one-semester capstone project during the second semester of their senior year.
 Senior Project is a graduation requirement.
 A true experience in project-based learning, Senior Project is a seminar style class where seniors will collaborate with small cohorts to ideate, create, research, prototype, exhibit, write, and present.